Dissipative superradiant spin amplifier for enhanced quantum sensing: Introduction

-Spin squeezing ultimately seeks to use entanglement to suppress fundamental spin projection noise.
-In situations where measurement noise is the key limitation, a potentially more powerful approach is the complementary strategy of \emph{amplification}: before performing readout, increase the magnitude of the ``signal" encoded in the spin ensemble.
+In situations where measurement noise is the key limitation, a potentially more powerful approach than spin squeezing is the complementary strategy of \emph{amplification}: before performing readout, increase the magnitude of the ``signal" encoded in the spin ensemble.
 The amplification then effectively reduces the imprecision resulting from any following measurement noise.
 This strategy is well known in quantum optics \cite{Caves1982,Yurke1986} and is standard when measuring weak electromagnetic signals.
-However, it was only recently studied in the spin context \cite{Davis2016,Froewis2016,Macri2016,Davis2017,Haine2018,Anders2018,Schulte2020}.
+Different amplification mechanisms have been proposed \cite{Jiang2022,McDonald2020}, but amplification was only recently studied in the spin context \cite{Davis2016,Froewis2016,Macri2016,Davis2017,Haine2018,Anders2018,Schulte2020}.
 Davis \emph{et al.} \cite{Davis2016,Davis2017} demonstrated that the same collective spin-spin interaction commonly used for spin squeezing (the so-called one-axis twist (OAT) interaction) could be harnessed for amplification.
 In the absence of dissipation, they showed that their approach allowed near Heisenberg-limited measurement despite having measurement noise that was on par with the projection noise of an unentangled state.
-This scheme (which can be viewed as a special kind of more general ``interaction-based readout" protocols \cite{Leibfried2004,Leibfried2005,Nolan2017,Anders2018}) has been implemented both in cavity QED \cite{Hosten2016} and in Bose-condensed cold atom systems \cite{Linnemann2016}; a similar strategy was also used to amplify the displacement of a trapped ion \cite{Burd2019}.
+This scheme (which can be viewed as a special kind of more general ``interaction-based readout" protocols \cite{Leibfried2004,Leibfried2005,Nolan2017,Anders2018}) has been implemented in cavity QED \cite{Hosten2016}, Bose-condensed cold atom systems \cite{Linnemann2016}, and atoms trapped in an optical lattice \cite{Colombo2021}; a similar strategy was also used to amplify the displacement of a trapped ion \cite{Burd2019}.

 Unfortunately, despite its success in a variety of atomic platforms, the amplification scheme of Ref.~\cite{Davis2016} is ineffective in setups where the spin ensemble consists of simple two-level systems that experience even small levels of $T_1$ relaxation (either intrinsic, or due to the cavity mode used to generate collective interactions).
 As analyzed in the Discussion, the $T_1$ relaxation both causes a degradation of the signal gain and causes the measurement signal to be overwhelmed by a large background contribution.
 This is true even if the single-spin cooperativity is larger than unity.
 Consequently, this approach to spin amplification cannot be used in many systems of interest, including almost all commonly studied solid-state sensing platforms.